product-science/docs/docs/android/gradle.md

 # Gradle Build Instructions - Android

-Follow these steps to instrument your app with PS Plugin.
-Once you have successfully installed the build and run the app, you will be able to record and analyze traces.
+Follow these steps to instrument your Java/Kotlin Android app with PS Plugin.
+Once you have successfully built, installed and run the app, you will be able to record and analyze traces.

 If you get stuck, do refer to our [FAQ](https://docs.productscience.app/android/integration-faq-android/) for additional steps and guidance.